kubevela/kubevela.github.io/docs/case-studies/initialize-env.md

 fluxcd        	    ...           	raw 	      running	        healthy	      	2021-09-24 20:59:06 +0800 CST
 ```

 Kruise is running successfully!
 Then you can use kruise in your cluster.
-If you need to set up a new environment, the only thing you need to do is to apply the files above.
+If you need to set up a new environment, the only thing you need to do is to apply the files like above.

-#### Customize initialization dependencies

-In the example above, `depends-on-app` means this initialization depends on the ability of fluxcd.

-`depends-on-app` will check if the cluster has the application with `name` and `namespace` defines in `properties`.

-If the application exists, the next step will be executed after the application is running.
-If the application do not exists, KubeVela will check the configMap with the same name, and read the config of the Application and apply to cluster.
-> If the application do not exists, we need configMap like below:
-> ```yaml
-> apiVersion: v1
-> kind: ConfigMap
-> metadata:
->   name: fluxcd
->   namespace: vela-system
-> data:
->   fluxcd: ...
-> ```

 ### Add initialize workflow in application